If you fail to plan, you plan to fail.

 The outpouring of free food and beverages from restaurant chains around the United States has swelled over time to include gas stations, fast-food franchises and even grocery stores.
 Even if a vet spent the entirety of Veterans Day trying to take advantage of every Tactical Thanksgiving deal, it would be nearly impossible.

 That doesn't mean we shouldn't attempt the feat or at least take advantage of as much as we can.
 (Corporate) America is calling us.
 Will we let her down?

-To do this requires intelligence, planning and moving with a sense of purpose.
 In forming my personal plan, I've taken a few important factors into account.
-First, I only talk about the freebies.
-Second, I consider timing; what can be redeemed on any other day, when these places open and what can be picked up reasonably fast.
+First, I target only the freebies.
+Then, I consider timing: what can be redeemed on any other day, when these places open and what can be picked up reasonably fast.
 I also want to know which offerings are the most filling so I can avoid getting stuffed too soon.

-Finally, I will talk about a few alternate plays for those who are unwilling to drive all over town but still want to get some good stuff.
+Finally, there are a few alternate plays for those who are unwilling to drive all over town but still want to get some good stuff.

 For a complete list of participating restaurants, click here.